ichakios/dbselect-wso2-mediator/README.md

 **Usage:**

-Build the mediator and put its JAR into into:
+Build the mediator and put its JAR into :

 ```
-$ESB_HOME/repository/components/dropins
+$ESB_HOME/dropins
 ```

 **Syntax:**